kudobuilder/kudo/keps/0011-diagnostic-template.md

 ### Goals

-* Define criteria for submitting KUDO issues
+- Define criteria for submitting KUDO issues
-* Define tooling, logs, and metrics needed to support, diagnose, and fix issues reported
+- Define tooling, logs, and metrics needed to support, diagnose, and fix issues reported

 ### Non-Goals

-* Define frameworks for supporting, diagnosing, and fixing frameworks built using KUDO
+- Define frameworks for supporting, diagnosing, and fixing frameworks built using KUDO

 ## Proposal

-TBD
+Current template requires the following information:

+1. What happened
+2. What was expected
+3. Steps to reproduce
+4. Environment
+   a.
+Kubernetes version (use kubectl version):
+   b.
+Kudo version (use kubectl kudoctl version):
+   c.
+Framework:
+   d.
+Frameworkversion:
+   e.
+Cloud provider or hardware configuration:
+   f.
+OS (e.g. from /etc/os-release):
+   g.
+Kernel (e.g. uname -a):
+   h.
+Install tools:
+   i.
+Others: